 With all surrounding streets having 'residents only' parking schemes, away supporters are encouraged to use the Park & Ride system which is signposted at Junction 46 off the M4.
 It costs £6 per car.

-GOING BY TRAIN:
+GOING BY TRAIN

 At the traffic lights turn right into Neath Road.
 Proceed straight along Neath Road and you will eventually reach the stadium on your right.

-BBC Radio Wales 93-96FM and 104FM as well as Swansea Sound on 1170am.
+BBC Radio Wales broadcast on 93-96FM and 104FM, whilst Swansea Sound is available at 1170am.